C-Shart/Beetlebergs/Notes/BeetlebergsDesign.md

 ### The Teams

 The beetles are divided into two battling teams that start on opposite sides.
-By default there are three beetles in a team, though team traits gained over a playthrough can add to that number.
-By default all the beetles in a team are of the Basic beetle type though over a playthrough more powerful or specialized beetle types (that is, the Elite and Queen beetle types) can be added to the team.
+By default there are four beetles in a team, though team traits gained over a playthrough can add to that number.
+By default three the beetles in a team are of the Basic beetle type with one Elite beetle type.
+Over a playthrough more beetles, some of more powerful or specialized types like the Queen, may be added to the team as traits are gained.

+Note that by starting with an Elite beetle, this allows the team to use an Advanced-only Trait if that is what they get through evolution after the first battle.

 I propose we encapsulate this into a `Team` class that would have these basic attributes: